 A highly contagious disease that mainly affects children aged 1 to 3 years.

-The mucous membrane of the oral cavity is covered with papules in large numbers, which burst and red sores remain in their place.
-With herpetic stomatitis, the lymph nodes can increase and the temperature rises.
-Healing occurs within a couple of weeks.
+The oral mucosa becomes covered with papules in large quantities which burst and red sores remain in their place.
+With herpetic stomatitis, the lymph nodes may become enlarged and the temperature may rise.
+Healing occurs in a couple of weeks.

 Video: herpes in a child